I need human help to enter verification code (office hours only)

 See the shul calendar for davening times and events.

-Mincha and Musical Kabbalat Shabbat will be held at 7:00 PM (and will continue at this time until September 15!).
-Please join this Shabbat and enjoy a beautiful & musical davening, thoughtful Torah study, and a wonderful community.
+Mincha and Kabbalat Shabbat are really soon and will be held at 4:10 PM.
+Please join us this Shabbat and enjoy a beautiful davening, thoughtful Torah study, and a wonderful community.

 News